Eyad-Hesham/Nike_Sales_Analysis/README.md

 5.sales per each product and its sales method

-6What is the highest-achieving sales method for each retailer?
+6.What is the highest-achieving sales method for each retailer?

 7.Who are most familiar with buying from outlets?

-8. Top 5 states according to women products sales
+8.Top 5 states according to women products sales

 ─────────────────────────────────────────────────────────────────────────